pinobatch/nrom-template/README.md

         make
         make install prefix=~/.local

-   There's no `./configure` step, and `make install` reportedly complained about there being no prefix var. (case sensitive?)
+   There's no `./configure` step, and the `prefix` is case sensitive.

-5. Insert the following in your `.bash_profile` or `.bashrc` file, to automatically add the local executables to your PATH
+5. Insert the following in your `.bash_profile` or `.bashrc` file, to automatically add the local executables to your PATH the next time you log in.

         if [ -d "$HOME/.local/bin" ] ; then
             PATH="$HOME/.local/bin:$PATH"